HOMETOWN: AURORA, NE

 Learn more about Mackenzie’s journey by visiting her CaringBridge page: https://www.caringbridge.org/visit/mackenziekluck.

-To make a donation to fund child brain cancer research in honor of Mackenzie and her fight, click the red donate button at the top of the page.
+To make a donation to fund child brain cancer research in honor of Mackenzie, click the red donate button at the top of the page.